 1. (13a) David’s repentance.

 a.
-I have sinned against the Lord: David’s confession is a good example.
+I have sinned against the LORD: David’s confession is a good example.
 He placed the blame squarely on his own shoulders.
-He did not minimize his offence.
-David realized that he especially sinned against God.
+He did not minimize his offense.
+David realized that he had especially sinned against God.

 ii.
 “The words are very few, but that is a good sign of a thoroughly broken spirit.
 There is no excuse, no hiding, no concealment of the sin.
 There is no searching for a loophole, no pretext put forward, no human weakness pleaded.
 He acknowledged his guilt openly, candidly and without any denial of truth.”
 (Keil and Delitzsch)